Laurens8006/wstunnel-install-script/README.md

 # WSTunnel Install Script

-A simple Bash script to quickly install and configure **wstunnel** on Ubuntu
+A simple Bash script to quickly install and configure **wstunnel** on Ubuntu for wiregaurd

 ## Requirements